Finding Your Way Back to Yourself - A Map for Neurodivergent Self-Understanding

 Identity is allowed to loosen and re-form more honestly.

-Phase 6: Relational Sorting
+Module 6: Relational Sorting

 “I can’t keep fitting in the way I used to — what does belonging mean now?”